 - No lifetime warranty

-The 6.5-feet version is $20.
-We'd prefer it if Zeskit offered a lifetime warranty on its cables as Monoprice does, but the company's two-year warranty is likely long enough that if there's a problem, you'll find it long before the warranty period has expired.
+The 6.5-foot version is $16.
+We'd prefer it if Zeskit offered a lifetime warranty on its cables like Monoprice does, but the company's two-year warranty is likely long enough that if there's a problem, you'll find it long before the warranty period has expired.

 Snowkids Ultra High Speed HDMI Cable (30 feet)

 Best ultra high speed HDMI cable over 25 feet

 - Can output 8K/120Hz and 4K/120Hz

 - Tough outer jacketing

 - More expensive than other options on this list

 Sometimes you just need a really long HDMI cable to get the job done.
 And while we typically don't recommend going with a standalone cable for applications over 50 feet without integrating an Ethernet balun (also known as an HDMI range extender), there are plenty of trusted wire options in the 15- to 35-foot size, and this Snowkids Ultra High Speed HDMI happens to be one of those contenders.